LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ### Let It Crash!

-*"Actor programs tend to avoid defensive programming and subscribe to the “let it crash” philosophy"*
+*"Actor programs tend to avoid defensive programming and subscribe to the "let it crash" philosophy"*

 *"This has multiple benefits, including these:*